mstksg/inCode/copy/entries/io-purity.md

 parsing rules into one.
 Tools for combining two SQL operations into one.
 For a language that handles computational data structures so well, *not* handling IO this way would be a real shame!

+### Why?

+One might ask about the usefulness of this whole thing.
+After all, don't most languages "compile" to the same assembly code every time?
+Why this game?

+The reason is that we can now deal with programs --- entire chunks of assembly code --- as first-class objects.
+You can pass in computational instruction objects to a function the same way you can pass any normal object.
+You can have two separate little "assembly code chunks" in complete isolation...and then you can combine them if you want, as well.
+You can easily introduce parallel forks --- you can always pass in an "assembly code chunk", so why not pass an IO object into a fork function?
+Every separate IO object is self-contained and manipulatable.
+This fact is also true for the other "instruction set"-like objects mentioned earlier.
+You can build them up and compose them and pass them as first-class things.

+And like we said before, you get all the benefits of [equational reasoning][eqreas] because you're dealing with pure "inert" compositions --- this is something you could never get if you dealt with executing the actual functions themselves!